fsantanna/pingus/ceu/README.md

 State machines also appear in the *FPS counter* [[![X]][ceu_fps]], UI widgets with visual feedback (e.g., [[![X]][ceu_uifeedback]]), among others.

-We found 29 cases in 25 files using structured mechanisms to substitute states machine (among the 65 implementation files in Céu).
+Among the 65 implementation files in Céu, we found 29 cases in 25 files using structured mechanisms to substitute states machines.
-They manifest as `await` statements in sequence and aborting constructs such as `par/or` and `watching`.
+They manifest as `await` statements in sequence or aborting constructs such as `par/or` and `watching`.

 <!--